Robben Ford: Guitars

 In a May 1–16, 2017 tour which ended in Niagara Falls NY, Ford debuted a newly acquired 1953 Gibson Les Paul.

 In the summer of 2021 he teased a PRS Robben Ford Limited Edition McCarty signature guitar which was finally released in October 2022.

 Amplifiers

 Robben Ford uses Dumble Amplifiers and Celestion G12-65 speakers.
 In 1983, Alexander "Howard" Dumble made Robben's first Overdrive Special (serial #102) for Robben.
-Dumble himself is the owner of serial #001.
+Dumble himself was the owner of serial #001.

 When traveling abroad he prefers taking his Dumble, but will sometimes use Fender Super Reverb or Fender Twin amplifiers.
 When playing his Fenders, Ford uses a Hermida Zendrive overdrive pedal, which was designed to replicate the sound of Ford's Dumble amplifier.

 Robben Ford has lately been playing hand crafted amplifiers by Little Walter Tube Amps.